autoanorak/calculator/README.md

 The html file creates the layout for the calculator.
 Semantic html elements are used where possible.

 ##### styles.css
-The stylesheet uses flexbox to arrange the calculator display window and buttons in an aesthetically familiar fashion.
+The stylesheet uses flexbox to arrange the display window and buttons into a typical calculator layout.

 ##### scripts.js
 The scripts contain several main functions and helper functions which provide the functionality for the calculator app.